Nine of Swords

 Melinoë literally means dark minded.
 She is a bringer of nightmares and madness.

-She was associated with getting justice and retribution for the dead.
-If you murdered someone and could not sleep because of it, Melinoë was the one invading your waking thoughts and nightmares.
+She presided over the appeasement of ghosts and the unwilling dead via offerings and prayers.
+She secured justice and retribution for the deceased.
+If you murdered someone and could not sleep, Melinoë was the force invading your waking thoughts and nightmares.

-She is often seen as a dark facet (or epithet) of either Hecate (High Priestess) or Persephone (Queen of Pentacles).
-For this Tarot deck, these associations with Melinoë are both intentional and meaningful.
-Melinoë represents the failing of an attribute held by both Hecate and Persephone; intuition.
-When this fails it can come through as nightmares and a general sense of worry and dread, or the ghosts of past deeds and mistakes coming back to haunt you.
+She acts as a dark facet (or epithet) of Hecate (The High Priestess) or Persephone (The Queen of Pentacles).
+For this deck, these associations with Melinoë are intentional and deeply meaningful.
+Melinoë represents the failing of an attribute held by both Hecate and Persephone: intuition.
+When intuition fails, it manifests as nightmares, a general sense of dread, or the ghosts of past mistakes returning to haunt you.

-Melinoë is historically depicted as wearing greenish-yellow corresponding to the fruit quince (the pallor of the recently departed!) or being equal parts black and white to reflect her half chthonic (pertaining to the ground or underworld) and half ouranic (pertaining to the sky or heavens) parentage.
+Melinoë is historically depicted as wearing greenish-yellow of to the fruit quince (which matches the pallor of the recently departed) or being equal parts black and white to reflect her half chthonic (underworld) and half ouranic (heavenly) parentage.
 Sometimes only her arms are half black/white.

-In this deck, Melinoë’s dress carries the black/white motif, and the swords around her represent the balance of our rights and wrongs that come to haunt us.
+In this deck, Melinoë’s dress carries the black/white motif.
+The surrounding swords represent the balance of our rights and wrongs that come to haunt us.

 Description and Symbology

-We see a man awakening from a nightmare (or unable to sleep) with his head in his hands, wracked by fear or anxiety.
+A man awakens from a nightmare, his head in his hands, wracked by fear and anxiety.

 Around the figure we see black and white swords ready to stab him.
 The two colors represent our conscience trying to internally balance our deeds.

-Melinoë appears above the man with her outstretched hands holding larger black and white swords as if in judgement, balancing the man’s good and bad thoughts and actions.
+Melinoë hovers above the man.
+Her outstretched hands hold larger black and white swords in a gesture of judgment, weighing the man’s good and bad actions.

-Notice that her pose matches that of Hecate as the High Priestess, suggesting that the place these nightmares come from is the subconscious and intuition.
-We may not know our guilt or try to hide from it, but intuition sits deeper than our ability to lie.
+Her pose matches that of Hecate in the High Priestess, proving these nightmares originate from the Unconscious and intuition.
+We might ignore our guilt or try to hide it, but intuition sits deeper than our ability to lie.

-Eight of the swords are silhouettes, suggesting they are in the mind.
-The ninth one is directly above the man’s head and seems more real.
-Our thoughts may be in our head, but they can affect and injure us physically if they are extreme enough!
+Eight of the swords are silhouettes, existing purely in the mind.
+The ninth sword hangs directly above the man’s head, rendered as solid and real.
+Thoughts exist in the head, but they inflict physical injury and illness when they become extreme.

-Yet Melinoë is herself a phantom.
-None of this is real except the man and his bed.
+Yet Melinoë remains a phantom.
+Nothing in this scene is real, except the man and his bed.

 Our minds can create a large and beautiful palace in which we live.
 Our minds can also construct the smallest prison in the world, in which we gleefully torture ourselves.